hydpy-dev/hydpy/hydpy/docs/rst/project_structure.rst

 The described "name as identifier" mechanism allows us to define the same device in multiple network files of the same project.
-So, one can create an arbitrary number of selections to structure the same network after different criteria.
+So, one can create an arbitrary number of selections to structure the same network according to different criteria.
 The only (self-evident) requisite is the consistency of all individual definitions.
 You cannot, for example, add an inlet node to an element if it is already the same element's outlet
 node: